walquis/git-basics-team-project/docs/prework.md

 ## What's Next?

-In class, you and your team will be making changes in parallel that may bear resemblance to this sample history, as you experience what collaboration looks like with git.
+In class, you and your team will be making changes in parallel that may resemble this sample history, as you experience what collaboration looks like with git.

 ## Bonus prework - explore some [Unix/Shell Concepts](unix-shell-concepts)
 I'll touch on these *very* briefly in class, but feel free to google around on your own, focusing on the bash shell and environment variables.